Cultural Relativism And Universal Rights

 My other explanation is simply to say that some of us define our ideology by what we stand for while others are shaped by what they oppose.
 Among the ranks of progressives (of which I am one) there will be those who would be better understood as anti-conservatives.
 Ironically it is anti-conservatives who are more likely to accept conservative assumptions.
 As they seek to oppose home-grown conservatives they inadvertently play into the hands of conservatives in other lands.

 If you accept the cultural relativist argument that every culture has its own unique concept of what it is to be human then it is worth asking who this thinking serves.
 Look beyond just the supposedly uniform nation to see that it is made of many distinct interests.
-Does withholding ‘our’ concept of human rights help those who suffer human rights abuses or does it only serve those who perpetrate those abuses?
+Does withholding what is supposedly our concept of human rights help those who suffer human rights abuses or does it only serve those who perpetrate those abuses?
 If a person has been imprisoned for criticizing local elites or defying restrictive traditions do they then sit in prison and accept this as part of their culture?
 Hardly.
 They ask for better because of a shared human desire for better.

 The best way to promote the rights of humans is to empower humans with the ability to make decisions – that is exactly what democracy is.
 But it can and does exist in many variations because cultural and historical differences do have an impact.
 Likewise the way rights are defended will differ (say between common law customs and written constitutions).
 But I think there are standards that are worth sharing globally.
 The methods by which we will arrive as these shared conditions matter.
 Peace and diplomacy can be universal values too.